PartyDAO/party-protocol/docs/governance.md

     - In typical flow, the crowdfund contract will call this when contributors burn their contribution NFTs.
 4. Optionally, call `Party.abdicate()`, as the `authority`, to revoke minting privilege once all Governance NFTs have been minted.
 5. At any step after the party creation, members with Governance NFTs can perform governance actions, though they may not be able to reach consensus if the total supply of voting power hasn't been minted/distributed yet.

+## Governance Card Customization

+When created through the `PartyFactory` directly, the creator of a party can customize how they want their party's governance NFT card to look.
+For most parties, however, they will be created from successful crowdfunds and so will inherit the customization options set during initialization of that crowdfund.

+The way that a crowdfund indicate to the parties they create to inherit their customization options is by passing in an ID of 0 to `customizationPresetId` when creating the party.
+When rendering the `tokenURI()`, this tells the `PartyNFTRenderer` to read and use the `customizationPresetId` of the Party's `mintAuthority` (which should be the crowdfund that created it for parties created conventionally) for rendering its card SVG.

+Parties can change their customization preset by executing an arbitrary call proposal that calls `RendererStorage.useCustomizationPreset()` to chose another customization preset.

+If an invalid `customizationPresetID` (e.g. an ID that doesn't exist) is chosen or preset ID 0 is used but `mintAuthority` has no preset ID chosen, it will fallback to the default design.

 ---